PoCInnovation/Workshops/p2p/2.SmartShop/README.md

 These two features must be implemented trough functions, that can be called by anyone.

-Submitting a product for sale is achieved by calling the `submitProduct` function, which creates a product item based on the parameters of the function (refer to the product fields).
+Submitting a product for sale is achieved by calling the `submitProduct` function, which creates a product item based on the parameters of the function (refer to the product fields if you need to).

 Buying a product is achieved by calling the `buyProduct` function, which take only one parameter : the product id.